Swiss stocks - Factors to watch on Aug 20

 COMPANY STATEMENTS

-* Swisslog said net sales in the first half of 2012 rose to 314.9 million Swiss francs and it expects the second half of the year to be better than the first.
+* Forbo said group profit rose around 10 percent to 46.9 million Swiss francs and it confirmed its earnings guidance.

-* Adval Tech posted a net loss of 7.7 million Swiss francs in the first half Of the year.
-It expects to achieve its sales targets of growth of 4-7 percent year-on-year.
+* Transocean said the total value of new contracts since its July 17, 2013 fleet status report is approximately $2.5 billion.

-* Leclanche said its first half net loss widened to 5.4 million Swiss francs, from 4.9 million last year, citing a factory expansion and higher staffing numbers.
-For the rest of the year Leclanche predicts higher sales and a smaller loss.
+* Looser posted consolidated net income of 11.2 million francs in the first half on the back of 236 million in revenues.

 ECONOMY